Morning sickness affects more than half of all pregnant women.

 The vitamin helps the body to process protein, suggesting it might help those who aren’t getting enough protein in their daily diet.

 B6 also helps maintain healthy blood sugar levels.

 Some studies have shown women with severe morning sickness have low levels of vitamin B6 in their blood.

 It’s important not to take too much vitamin B6, as it can cause problems such as nausea, stomach pain, loss of appetite, headache, tingling in the hands and feet, and sleepiness.

 Pregnant women require only 1.9mg per day, which should be obtained easily in a varied diet that includes fish, nuts and meat.

-To alleviate pregnancy sickness, you press the P6 acupuncture point, which is 10cms from your inner wrist, between the two tendons.
+To alleviate morning sickness, you press the P6 acupuncture point, which is 10 centimetres from your inner wrist, between the two tendons.

 Most women find they need to wear the band constantly or their morning sickness returns when they remove it.